CBIIT/GGMD/README.md

 There is no "go to" values for many of the parameters.
 Each problem requires different settings and there is not quick way to determine the optimal values.
 Changing the parameters can have significant effects on the selection pressure, convergence, and diversity.
 It is important that you explore these parameters and learn about the effect each parameter has on the population as a whole.

-The genetic algorithm is just a starting point.
+The genetic algorithm (GA) is just a starting point.
 There are many modifications to canonical GA that can be done for particular applications.
 Consider trying new variations as well such as changing the selection strategy, introducing elitism into the population, or creating an adaptive GA where the mutation and crossover probabilities change depending on performance.
 This repository is intended to be modified and tailored to a specific use case.
 We will introduce some educational material into the repository in a later update to help guide new users in how to change parameters.

 ## Issues: